 \section{Magnification effects on foreground galaxies}

-In this section we investigate the influence of magnification on lens galaxies.
-We follow the structure from the previous section, i.e., we obtain and analyse results from the ray-tracing data and then compare those to the analytic estimate presented in Sect.\,\ref{Sect:MlLSS}.
+In this section, we investigate the influence of magnification on lens galaxies.
+We follow the structure from the previous section, meaning we obtain and analyse results from the ray-tracing data and then compare those to the analytic estimate presented in Sect.\,\ref{Sect:MlLSS}.